ddhartma/Spark-Big-Data-Analytics/README.md

 ### Prerequisites: Installation of Python via Anaconda and Command Line Interaface <a name="Prerequisites"></a>
 - Install [Anaconda](https://www.anaconda.com/distribution/).
 Install Python 3.7 - 64 Bit
-- If you need a Command Line Interface (CLI) under Windows you could use [git](https://git-scm.com/).
-Under Mac OS use the pre-installed Terminal.

 - Upgrade Anaconda via
 ```